Linking locations connected to Chernobyl and HBO’s miniseries

 In addition to having spent time in both Vilnius and Kaunas, we’ve also visited (and written about) a further three locations associated with the catastrophic nuclear disaster that took place in the early hours of April 26, 1986.

 Chernobyl Exclusion Zone and the purpose-built city of Pripyat

-Our first direct encounter with anywhere related to the Chernobyl disaster was a day excursion from Kiev to the Chernobyl Exclusion Zone in the summer of 2016.
-Even back then it was a popular day trip from Kiev and we were aware that many of the scenes we were witnessing (floors littered with gas masks, nurseries with children’s toys still in situ, etc.) were staged but still, visiting the zone was a mesmerising and exciting experience in a macabre kind of way, and photographing everything we were taken to see by our local guide was so addictive that we came away with a ridiculous amount of pictures.
+Our first direct encounter with anywhere related to the Chernobyl disaster was a day excursion from Kyiv to the Chernobyl Exclusion Zone in the summer of 2016.
+Even back then it was a popular day trip from Kyiv and we were aware that many of the scenes we were witnessing (floors littered with gas masks, nurseries with children’s toys still in situ, etc.) were staged but still, visiting the zone was a mesmerising and exciting experience in a macabre kind of way and photographing everything we were taken to see by our local guide was so addictive that we came away with a ridiculous amount of pictures.

 City Hospital No.126 in Pripyat (Chernobyl Exclusion Zone)

-Although we don’t regret visiting Chernobyl as a day trip from Kiev, we’ve since realised that there is much more to the zone than initially meets the eye.
+Although we don’t regret visiting Chernobyl as a day trip from Kyiv, we’ve since realised that there is much more to the zone than initially meets the eye.
 We do intend to return at some point in the future, even possibly later this year depending on how our plans pan out, but next time we will spend an overnight, possibly two, in the zone and discover different corners of this vast area.